What happens to the chart you embedded six months ago?

 Infogram

 Interactive embeds via iframe.
 Dataset updates are possible but manual, you log in, edit the data, and the embed reflects the change.
-Closer to lifecycle thinking than export-only tools, but each chart still demands individual attention.
-You can't replace old charts without rewriting content.
-You can only replace old datasets, one at a time.
+Closer to lifecycle thinking than export-only tools, but each chart still demands individual attention: you update datasets one at a time, by hand.

 Datawrapper

 Built for newsrooms.
 Strong embed model.
 Responsive, fast-loading charts that update when you change the underlying data.
-The closest traditional chart maker to lifecycle-aware publishing.
+The closest traditional chart maker to lifecycle-aware publishing, and if I had to pick one that is not ours, this is it.
 Free tier limits apply.
 No automated data source connections on the free plan.

 Google Sheets